iTwin/itwinjs-core/docs/learning/ECSQLTutorial/PolymorphicQueries.md

 > ```sql
 > SELECT CodeValue, ECClassId FROM ONLY bis.SpatialElement
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT CodeValue, UserLabel FROM ONLY bis.SpatialElement"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT CodeValue, UserLabel FROM ONLY bis.SpatialElement"></iframe>

 As expected the query does not return anything, because [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement) is an abstract class, and hence cannot have any instances.
 It is more meaningful to query against a non-abstract class.

 > **Try it yourself**
 >
-> *Goal:* Return the UserLabel of instances of only the PROCESSPHYSICAL.GATE_VALVE class (which is a subclass of [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement))
+> *Goal:* Return the UserLabel of instances of only the Generic.PhysicalObject class (which is a subclass of [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement))
 >
 > *ECSQL*
 > ```sql
-> SELECT ECInstanceid, UserLabel FROM ONLY PROCESSPHYSICAL.GATE_VALVE
+> SELECT ECInstanceid, UserLabel FROM ONLY Generic.PhysicalObject
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceid, UserLabel FROM ONLY PROCESSPHYSICAL.GATE_VALVE"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceid, UserLabel FROM ONLY Generic.PhysicalObject"></iframe>

 Let's go back to explore more how to work with the ECClassId to tell between subclasses of a polymorphic query.

 > **Try it yourself**
 >
-> *Goal:* Return the userlabel and class id of all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s that are either between ecclassid 900 and 1000.
+> *Goal:* Return the userlabel and class id of all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s that are either between ecclassid 0 and 200.
 >
 > *ECSQL*
 > ```sql
-> SELECT UserLabel, ECClassId FROM bis.SpatialElement WHERE ECClassId BETWEEN 900 AND 1000
+> SELECT UserLabel, ECClassId FROM bis.SpatialElement WHERE ECClassId BETWEEN 0 AND 200
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT UserLabel, ECClassId FROM bis.SpatialElement WHERE ECClassId BETWEEN 900 AND 1000"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT UserLabel, ECClassId FROM bis.SpatialElement WHERE ECClassId BETWEEN 0 AND 200"></iframe>

 As usually the class ids are not known, you need to look them up first.
 You can do so by joining to the [ECDbMeta ECSchema](../ECDbMeta.ecschema.md).
 This allows you to specify the subclasses by name rather than by id.
 The [ECDbMeta ECSchema](../ECDbMeta.ecschema.md) is covered in more detail in the advanced lesson about [Meta queries](./MetaQueries.md).

 > **Try it yourself**
 >
-> *Goal:* Return the UserLabel and class id of all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s that are either 'CHECK_VALVE' or 'GATE_VALVE' classes.
+> *Goal:* Return the UserLabel and class id of all [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement)s that are either 'LightLocation' or 'PhysicalObject' classes.
 >
 > *ECSQL*
 > ```sql
-> SELECT SpatialElement.UserLabel, SpatialElement.ECClassId, ECClassDef.Name  FROM bis.SpatialElement JOIN meta.ECClassDef ON SpatialElement.ECClassId=ECClassDef.ECInstanceId WHERE ECClassDef.Name IN ('CHECK_VALVE','GATE_VALVE')
+> SELECT SpatialElement.UserLabel, SpatialElement.ECClassId, ECClassDef.Name  FROM bis.SpatialElement JOIN meta.ECClassDef ON SpatialElement.ECClassId=ECClassDef.ECInstanceId WHERE ECClassDef.Name IN ('LightLocation','PhysicalObject')
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT SpatialElement.UserLabel, SpatialElement.ECClassId, ECClassDef.Name  FROM bis.SpatialElement JOIN meta.ECClassDef ON SpatialElement.ECClassId=ECClassDef.ECInstanceId WHERE ECClassDef.Name IN ('CHECK_VALVE','GATE_VALVE')"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT SpatialElement.UserLabel, SpatialElement.ECClassId, ECClassDef.Name  FROM bis.SpatialElement JOIN meta.ECClassDef ON SpatialElement.ECClassId=ECClassDef.ECInstanceId WHERE ECClassDef.Name IN ('LightLocation','PhysicalObject')"></iframe>

 The following shows how you can perform simple statistics on the distribution of instances across the [SpatialElement](../../bis/domains/BisCore.ecschema.md#spatialelement) subclasses.